Liquid Tension Experiment: Liquid Trio Experiment 2

 The second incarnation of Liquid Trio Experiment happened unexpectedly while playing a concert in Chicago, IL on June 25, 2008.
-In the beginning of their set, Jordan Rudess' keyboard started playing two adjacent notes on every keypress.
+In the beginning of their set, Jordan Rudess' keyboard started playing two adjacent notes on every press of a key.
 At the end of playing "Universal Mind", he went off stage to talk to the tech crew to see if it could be fixed.
 In the meantime, the other three musicians on stage continued to play, improvising for what turned out to be the rest of the concert.
 Rudess was on the phone with Roland for most of the time, and finally realized the keyboard was unfixable in that time, so he came onstage and took Petrucci's guitar to jam with the band.
 Petrucci took Levin's bass, and Levin joined in on Chapman Stick.
 Toward the end of the show, Charlie Benante from the band Anthrax came and played drums while Portnoy played bass.
 This entire improvised concert was released in 2009 as When the Keyboard Breaks: Live in Chicago.

 Interim period

-On July 19, 2012, at Dream Theater's second show on Huntington NY, Tony Levin joined Petrucci, Rudess and Mike Mangini (Dream Theater's current drummer) onstage to perform "Paradigm Shift."
+On July 19, 2012, at Dream Theater's second show on Huntington NY, Tony Levin joined Petrucci, Rudess and Mike Mangini (Dream Theater's drummer at the time) onstage to perform "Paradigm Shift."

 Later in 2012, Portnoy performed "Acid Rain" live with PSMS, his band with Derek Sherinian, Tony MacAlpine and Billy Sheehan.
 They recorded a live DVD in Tokyo including the song.

 On February 10, 2017, Mike Portnoy and Tony Levin reunited on stage in Tampa, FL to perform Paradigm Shift, Acid Rain and Universal Mind.
 They were accompanied by members of progressive metal group Haken.

 In April 2019, both John Petrucci and Jordan Rudess announced that a new Liquid Tension Experiment reunion is possible, once all involved musicians find time for that.

 In May 2020, Jordan Rudess posted a video to the website Cameo stating, in response to a fan's question, that the prospect of Liquid Tension Experiment reuniting "looks very good", with the only barrier being the band members' schedules.